0xSero/partisia-docs/docs/contract-compilation.md

 you will see that this matches the *initialize* function.
 The other three actions will be available after successful deployment.

+If you need to tryout your smart contract, we recommend you tryout the [testnet](testnet.md).

 In the *total_supply* field you put the number of tokens you want minted for total supply of the contract from the moment of deployment.
 The *decimals* field indicates placement of decimal point in total supply.